 Jim Bob, on the other hand, was sent to Shiloh Christian high school, and his family were devout members of the Baptist Church, according to The Duggar Family Fan Blog.

 Jim Bob and Michelle met when a mutual friend, Fred Pearrow, who went to church with Jim Bob, invited Michelle to church — though she doesn't remember meeting Jim Bob then, she admitted in an interview with Love to Know.
 When Jim Bob and Pearrow were out knocking on doors of people who've visited the church before, they knocked on Michelle's door to invite her back to Sunday school.
 It was just your average Tuesday night for 15-year-old Michelle who didn't realize then that she'd be saved by... and married to... the man who, quite literally, showed up at her doorstep.

-Michelle told Love to Know that she made such an impression on Jim Bob that he confessed to praying "to be her spiritual leader" and asked God, "Can she be mine?"
+Apparently, Michelle made such an impression on her future hubby, Jim Bob, that she told Love to Know he later confessed to praying "to be her spiritual leader" and even asked God, "Can she be mine?"

 And she was all his just about a year later.
 Michelle had applied to work at the yogurt shop that Jim Bob's mother managed and, when Jim Bob came to pick his mother up from work, the two were introduced again, according to the interview.
 After mustering up the courage during a routine maintenance check, he invited her to go to his Junior/Senior Banquet at Shiloh Christian and she agree; the two discussed the bible for hours after (unchaperoned!) and, I imagine, ended the night with a side hug.